 5. They Seek Warmth

-When mollies get pregnant, they need greater warmth than any other time.
+When mollies get pregnant, they need greater warmth than at any other time.
 This is because they will so often gather around the heating element of your tank to get warmth.

 Mollies may also spend more time towards the top of the water if you utilize an overhead UV lamp since the added warmth given by the light source encourages them to do so.

-It is your responsibility to maintain a consistent and steady temperature throughout the tank in order to provide the best possible environment for molly.
+It is your responsibility to maintain a consistent and steady temperature throughout the tank in order to provide the best possible environment for Molly.